RobertForristall/sourceware-lab-idp/README.md

 DB_DATABASE: Name of the MySQL database that the IDP server is connecting to
 MYSQL_ROOT_PASSWORD: (Only for docker) Password of the root user in the MySQL database
 IDP_USER_PASSWORD: (Only for docker) Password of the idpuser user in the MySQL database

+# AWS SES related properties
+AWS_REGION: The region in AWS that the email service will use
+AWS_ACCESS_KEY: Access key of the AWS IAM user that has permissions to send emails
+AWS_SECRET_KEY: Secret key of the AWS IAM user that has permissions to send emails
+AWS_FROM_EMAIL: The email address that emails will be sent from
 ```

 ## To Run In Eclipse